Laser cooling and qubit measurements on a forbidden transition in neutral Cs atoms

-{\it Acknowledgments} While completing this work we became aware of a complementary demonstration of Cs atom imaging using the same quadrupole transition\cite{Blodgett2025}.
+{\it Acknowledgments} While completing this work we became aware of a complementary demonstration of Cs atom imaging using the same quadrupole transition \cite{Blodgett2025}.
 This work was supported by NSF QuSeC-TAQS award 2326784, the Wisconsin Alumni Research Foundation, Infleqtion, NSF Grant No. 2016136 for the QLCI Hybrid Quantum Architectures and Networks, and the U.S. Department of Energy Office of Science National Quantum Information Science Research Centers as part of the Q-NEXT center.
+The gold aperture used to create the optical trap was fabricated in the UW-Madison Wisconsin Center for Nanoscale Technology (wcnt.wisc.edu), which is partially supported by the Wisconsin Materials Research Science and Engineering Center (NSF DMR-2309000) and the University of Wisconsin-Madison.